stecau/DevWeb-Projet5/README.md

 # Kanap #

-This is the front end and back end server for Project 5 of the Web Developer path.
+This is the front end and back end server for Kanap Project.

 ### Back end Prerequisites ###